 The tower houses part of the Hoover Institution on War, Revolution, and Peace, which has millions of papers and books related to world conflict.
 Included in the collection are the presidential papers of Herbert Hoover, Stanford’s most celebrated graduate from the early years.
 Some of the holdings are on permanent display in two rooms at the base of the tower.

-The Herbert Hoover Room contains many documents from Hoover’s boyhood, professional mining days, and presidency.
+The Herbert Hoover Room contains rotating documents and artifacts from Hoover’s boyhood, professional mining days, and presidency.
 Hoover wrote technical books on mining and directed mining operations in such distant locations as China.
-This son of a Quaker blacksmith was also an avid fisherman who wrote, “All men are equal before fish.”
-Hoover’s reputation eventually went into decline when he was perceived as either the cause of or scapegoat for the Depression.
-The room across the lobby, dedicated to Hoover’s wife, Lou Henry, contains artifacts such as Belgian lace, Oriental vases, and South American/Mexican silver, either given to the Hoovers as political gifts or collected by them in their itinerant life.
+This son of a Quaker blacksmith was also an avid fisherman.
+He once wrote, with some humor, “All men are equal before fish.”
+Hoover’s reputation eventually went into decline.
+Critics perceived him as either the cause of or the scapegoat for the Depression.
+The room across the lobby, dedicated to Hoover’s wife, Lou Henry, contains artifacts such as Belgian lace, Oriental vases, and South American/Mexican silver.
+These items were either given to the Hoovers as political gifts or collected by them in their itinerant life.

 The institution now serves as an international teaching and research center on economic, social, and political change in the 20th/21st centuries.

-The Leland Stanford Junior University Museum of Art, on Museum Way off Palm Drive, has an eclectic collection that includes much Stanford family memorabilia and the gold spike that united the first transcontinental railroad.
+The Cantor Center for Visual Arts, formerly the Stanford Museum of Art, is on Museum Way off Palm Drive.
+The Center offers an eclectic collection that includes much Stanford family memorabilia.
+In addition, you may see historic treasures such as the gold spike that united the first transcontinental railroad.
+The permanent collections rotate items in and out, so you never know when exhibits will change.

-Built in 1892, this is the oldest museum west of the Mississippi.
-Architecturally, the neo-classical building was the first to use reinforced concrete structural techniques.
-Railroad rails served as the reinforcement in the concrete.
+Built in 1892, this is one of the oldest museums west of the Mississippi.
+Architecturally, the neo-classical building was one of the first to use reinforced concrete structural techniques.
+Railroad rails served as the reinforcers in the concrete.

-The issue was: Did a trotting horse at some point in its gait have all four hooves off the ground at the same time?
+One intriguing issue for betting gentlemen of the day was: Did a trotting horse at some point in its gait have all four hooves off the ground at the same time?
+Stanford said yes.
+Others said no, impossible.
 Stanford hired photographer Eadweard Muybridge to set up a battery of cameras that could record a horse in motion.
 Muybridge’s photos showed that the horse was indeed airborne at one moment.
-This sequence of 24 images in motion was made in 1878-79, and in addition to settling the dispute, it also marked an advance in the history of motion pictures.
-A bronze marker at the site recalls these experiments.
+Muybridge made this sequence of 24 images, in motion, and other sequences 1878-79.
+In addition to settling the dispute, the image sequence marked an advance in the new technology of motion pictures.

-Palo Alto: Early Professorvile, A Modern City Today
+Palo Alto: Early Professorville, A Modern City Today

 Adjacent to Stanford lies the appealing university town, Palo Alto, named in Spanish for the “tall tree,” a stately redwood that still survives, but with diminished grandeur, due to a lightning strike.